Enneagram Test: Free Online Alternative Assessment

 The accuracy of the Enneagram quiz depends on how you interpret the results you get.
 This means that the individual needs to become familiar with the exact interpretation of the words used to describe each personality type.

 Instead of literally translating the words, you need to correlate them to your personality.
 Make sure to read about your wing(s) and how these features relate to your personality type.

 The reliability of the test also depends on the answers you provide when taking the test.
 You must be honest and select the option that is the most applicable to you.

 Once you get the results, you can get amazed by the accuracy it describes your personality and pinpoints your greatest emotional strengths and weaknesses.

 For reference, it has been reported that the Enneagram Institute’s Riso-Hudson Enneagram Type Indicator (RHETI) shows about 72% accuracy, which is a very high score for personality tests of this type.

-Disclaimer: HIGH5 does not intend to replicate or to substitute Enneagram test as both tests follow different methodologies, yet bring value in similar ways.
-Both tests help test takers be more aware of their own personality.
-HIGH5 does not dispute or diminish the value of Enneagram test and encourages test takers to go through both assessments.
+Disclaimer: HIGH5 does not intend to replicate or to substitute the Enneagram test as both tests follow different methodologies, yet bring value in similar ways.
+Both tests help test takers be more aware of their own personalities.
+HIGH5 does not dispute or diminish the value of the Enneagram test and encourages test takers to go through both assessments.
 If you have any questions, please do not hesitate to reach us at hello(at)high5test.com